 Exclusion is an extreme sanction and is only administered by the Head teacher.
-Exclusion, whether for a fixed term or permanent may be used for any of the following, all of which constitute examples of unacceptable conduct, and are infringements of the school's Behaviour Policy:
+Exclusion, whether for a suspension or permanent may be used for any of the following, all of which constitute examples of unacceptable conduct, and are infringements of the school's Behaviour Policy:

 - Verbal abuse to staff and others

 - Verbal abuse to pupils

 - Physical abuse to/attack on staff

 - Physical abuse to/attack on pupils

-- Indecent behaviour
+- Indecent behaviour (including sexually inappropriate language and behaviour)

 - Damage to property

 - Misuse of illegal drugs

 - Misuse of other substances

-- Theft
+- Theff

 - Serious actual or threatened violence against another pupil or a member of staff

-- Sexual abuse or assault
+- Child on child abuse sexual harassment, abuse (physical or verbal) or assault

 - Supplying an illegal drug

+- Carrying a vape, e-cigarette

 - Carrying an offensive weapon

 - Arson

 - Unacceptable behaviour which has previously been reported and for which school sanctions and other interventions have not been successful in modifying the pupil's behaviour.